abrahamyan44/ITC2021/Sort/README.md

 ---------The program description----------

 When a program runs the output will be in a shell window.
-There will be a table with sorting algorithms name (Quick sort, Shell sort, Bubble sort, Heap sort and Merge sort) and with the time that they do the sort.
+There will be a table with sorting algorithms name

-It also contain minimum, maximum, and average results.
+(Quick sort, Shell sort, Bubble sort, Heap sort and Merge sort) and minimum, maximum, and average results.